-Action 1.3.2 Ensure that all new development in the Planning Area connect to the County water system when the system is extended to within 200 feet of the property line or according to SLDC, provided that adequate capacity exists in the system and that taps are available.

-Strategy 1.4 Require documentation of conservation measures.
+Strategy 9A.4 Require documentation of conservation measures.

-Action 1.4.1 All land division and zoning density variance applications in the Planning Area shall be granted only if the applicant provides a site-specific hydrogeological report that demonstrates a 100 year water supply and which assess the impact of the new well on neighboring wells, acequias, streams, ponds and springs.
+Note: staff will review these in context with all the pertinent SLDC and County regulations

-Action 1.4.2 Limit the maximum possible existing residential water use to 0.50 acre feet of water per year.
+Action 9A.4.1 Limit the maximum possible existing residential water use to 0.25 acre feet of water per dwelling unit per year.
 Any use above .025 acre feet per year must be applied for with a water budget and proof of 100 year water supply as per the existing County Sustainable Land Development Code or other regulation that may apply.
 The application must also demonstrate conservation of water through recycling, reduced use, rainwater (and other) collection and other means equal to stringent sustainable land use principles.
 This water consumption requirement applies only to use of water for domestic purposes from domestic wells as defined by the state and does not apply to any other water rights (irrigation or private.)

-Action 1.4.3 Verify that all new wells and buildings using ground water drawn from wells located within the Planning Area as a partial or total water supply have installed a water meter on their wells.
+Action 9A.4.2 Verify that all new wells and buildings using ground water drawn from wells located within the Planning Area as a partial or total water supply have installed a water meter on their wells.
 All new development using shared wells or community water systems shall install a water meter on every dwelling unit or primary structure/intake that uses the well water.